MaxHalford/eaopt/README.md

 - Fields populated at runtime
   - `Populations` is where all the current populations and individuals are kept.
   - `HallOfFame` contains the `NBest` individuals ever encountered.
 This slice is always sorted, meaning that the first element of the slice will be the best individual ever encountered.
-  - `Age` indicates the duration the GA has spent calling the `Enhance` method.
+  - `Age` indicates the duration the GA has spent calling the `Evolve` method.
-  - `Generations` indicates how many times the `Enhance` method has been called.
+  - `Generations` indicates how many times the `Evolve` method has been called.

 ### Running a GA

 Once you have implemented the `Genome` interface and instantiated a `GA` struct you are good to go.
-You can call the `GA`'s `Enhance` method which will apply a model once (see the [models section](#models)).
-It's your choice if you want to call `Enhance` method multiple by using a loop or by imposing a time limit.
-The `Enhance` method will return an `error` which you should handle.
-If your population is evolving when you call `Enhance` it's most likely because `Enhance` did not return a `nil` error.
+You can call the `GA`'s `Evolve` method which will apply a model once (see the [models section](#models)).
+It's your choice if you want to call `Evolve` method multiple by using a loop or by imposing a time limit.
+The `Evolve` method will return an `error` which you should handle.
+If your population is evolving when you call `Evolve` it's most likely because `Evolve` did not return a `nil` error.

 At any time you have access to the `GA`'s `Best` field which contains a `Fitness` field and a `Genome` field respectively indicating the overall best obtained solution and the parameters of that solution.
 Moreover, the `GA`'s`CurrentBest` field contains the best solution and parameters obtained by the current generation.